Elizabeth I

-Elizabeth was the daughter of Henry VIII and Anne Boleyn, his second wife, who was executed when Elizabeth was two years old.
-Anne's marriage to Henry was annulled, and Elizabeth was for a time declared illegitimate.
-After Henry, Elizabeth's half-brother Edward VI ruled until his own death in 1553, bequeathing the crown to a cousin Lady Jane Grey and ignoring the claims of his two half-sisters, the Catholic Mary and the younger Elizabeth, in spite of statute law to the contrary.
-Edward's will was set aside and Mary became queen, deposing and executing Jane.
+Elizabeth was the only surviving child of Henry VIII and his second wife, Anne Boleyn.
+When Elizabeth was two years old, her parents' marriage was annulled, her mother was executed, and Elizabeth was declared illegitimate.
+Henry restored her to the line of succession when she was 10.
+After Henry's death in 1547, Elizabeth's younger half-brother Edward VI ruled until his own death in 1553, bequeathing the crown to a Protestant cousin, Lady Jane Grey, and ignoring the claims of his two half-sisters, Mary and Elizabeth, despite statutes to the contrary.
+Edward's will was quickly set aside and the Catholic Mary became queen, deposing Jane.
 During Mary's reign, Elizabeth was imprisoned for nearly a year on suspicion of supporting Protestant rebels.

-Upon her half-sister's death in 1558, Elizabeth succeeded to the throne and set out to rule by good counsel.
-She depended heavily on a group of trusted advisers led by William Cecil, whom she created 1st Baron Burghley.
+Upon Mary's 1558 death, Elizabeth succeeded to the throne and set out to rule by good counsel.
+She depended heavily on a group of trusted advisers led by William Cecil, whom she created Baron Burghley.
 One of her first actions as queen was the establishment of an English Protestant church, of which she became the supreme governor.
-This Elizabethan Religious Settlement was to evolve into the Church of England.
+This arrangement, later named the Elizabethan Religious Settlement, would evolve into the Church of England.
 It was expected that Elizabeth would marry and produce an heir; however, despite numerous courtships, she never did.
-She was eventually succeeded by her first cousin twice removed, James VI of Scotland; this laid the foundation for the Kingdom of Great Britain.
-She had earlier been reluctantly responsible for the imprisonment and execution of James's mother, Mary, Queen of Scots.
+Because of this she is sometimes referred to as the "Virgin Queen".
+She was succeeded by her cousin, James VI of Scotland.